X16Community/x16-docs/X16 Reference - 04 - KERNAL.md

 After the load, if .C is set, an error occurred and .A will contain the error code.
 If .C is clear, .X/.Y will point to the address of final byte loaded + 1.

 Note: One does not need to call `CLOSE` after `LOAD`.

 ---

+#### Function Name: `OPEN`

+Purpose: Opens a channel/file
+Call address: \$FFC0
+Communication registers: None
+Preparatory routines: SETNAM, SETLFS
+Error returns: None
+Registers affected: .A, .X, .Y

+**Description:** Opens a file or channel.
+For files, will need to then subsequently call `CHKIN` or `CHKOUT` to then use `CHRIN` and `CHROUT`.

+---